azuregray/TSF-GRIP-Internship-Tasks/Task 1 - Object Recognition/README.md

 #TSF GRIP SEPTEMBER 2023 CV-IOT TASK 1
 ##Object detection:

-First of all, you need to install OpenCV,OpenCV is an image processing library.
-It is designed to solve computer vision problems.
+First of all, you need to install OpenCV.

+> OpenCV is an image processing library.
+It is designed sepcifically for use in Computer Vision Applications.

 For Object Detection, specifies the location of multiple objects in the image